arthur-da-1205/arthur-da-1205/README.md

 - 👋 Hi, I’m Arthur Darwanto
-- 👀 I’m interested in Fronten Web and Mobile Apps Development
+- 👀 I’m interested in Frontend Web and Mobile Apps Development
 - 🌱 I’m currently learning React, React Native and Node.js
 - 💞️ I’m looking to collaborate on App Development in long term
 - 📫 How to keep in touch with me?
 Just text me on What's App +6281-913-581-675 or just send me an email at arthur.darwanto@gmail.com